Arjun-M-101/youtube-lakehouse/README.md

 ```bash
 mkdir -p sample_data
 ```
-Download the CSVs from [Kaggle "YouTube Trending Video" dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new) into `sample_data/`. **Keep the original filenames** (`USvideos.csv`, `GBvideos.csv`, `INvideos.csv`, ...) - the pipeline resolves `region` from the filename, not from file content.
+Download the CSVs from [Kaggle "YouTube Trending Video" dataset](https://www.kaggle.com/datasets/datasnaek/youtube-new) into `sample_data/`. **Keep the original filenames** (`USvideos.csv`, `INvideos.csv`, ...) - the pipeline resolves `region` from the filename, not from file content.
 A renamed file intentionally fails the `UNKNOWN_REGION` rule.

 ### 7. Upload to trigger the pipeline

 ```bash
 aws s3 cp sample_data/USvideos.csv s3://$(terraform output -raw lakehouse_bucket_name)/bronze/youtube/USvideos.csv
 ```
 Each upload independently triggers Lambda → Step Functions.
 Watch it in the Step Functions console (`youtube-lakehouse-batch-pipeline`) until it reaches `SUCCEEDED`.
-Repeat for GB, IN, or any other region file you want loaded - each run is a full, safe recompute (see [Data Flow](#-data-flow) below for why that's safe).
+Repeat for IN, GB, or any other region file you want loaded - each run is a full, safe recompute (see [Data Flow](#-data-flow) below for why that's safe).

 ### 8. Verify the data landed